Mason City Municipal Airport: Federal grants

 In 2005 the airport was awarded a $4,559,986 federal grant to rehabilitate a runway and relocate a localizer out of a runway safety area.

 In 2007 the airport received a $1 million federal grant to help purchase a perimeter fence around its runways.

 In 2009 the airport commission received a $820,916 federal grant to rehabilitate the airport's parking lot and for a Master Abstract Title Opinion study for the airport.

 In 2010 the airport received $24,463 in federal funding for runway incursion markings.

 A 2011 federal grant provided $115,865 for apron rehabilitation.

 In 2012 the airport received a federal grant of $886,604 for the rehabilitation of its parking lot pavement.

 A 2013 federal grant paid for $540,000 of snow removal equipment for the airport.

 In 2014 the airport was awarded $601,317 in federal grants for improvements to its infrastructure.

+In 2021 the airport was awarded over $1,215,000 in federal grants for a new terminal to accommodate incoming airline traffic for Mason City Municipal Airport.